 In our men’s mental health treatment program, we treat clients with depression, bipolar disorder, trauma and PTSD, and other mental health disorders.
-Beginning with comprehensive assessments, treatment includes expert psychiatric care, trauma-focused therapies like EMDR, and experiential therapies such as psychodrama.
+Beginning with comprehensive assessments, treatment includes expert psychiatric care and trauma-focused therapies like EMDR.

 Symptoms of Mental Health Issues in Men

 Many mental health disorders affect men but they’re less likely to ask for help or talk about how they feel.
 For example, more than 6 million men experience depression each year, but rather than talk to a mental health professional about sadness or hopelessness they describe symptoms like loss of interest or focus at work, fatigue, anger or irritability.
 In addition, more than four times as many men commit suicide as women.

 Other signs of men’s mental health issues include:

 - Changes in mood, appetite, sleep habits or energy level